Student opportunities and activities

 Arthur Phillip High School is proud to offer a wide range of sporting opportunities that encourage students to be active, develop new skills, and enjoy being part of a team.
 Throughout the year, students can participate in school carnivals, inter-school competitions, and recreational activities designed to suit all interests and abilities.

-In addition to regular sport, we provide exciting extra-curricular options, including the After School Badminton Club and the Volleyball Club, where students can extend their learning, challenge themselves, and build friendships in a supportive environment.
+In addition to regular sport, we provide exciting extracurricular options, including the After School Badminton Club and the Volleyball Club, where students can extend their learning, challenge themselves, and build friendships in a supportive environment.

 For those aspiring to excel at a higher level, our Elite Sports Program offers specialised coaching and development opportunities, helping talented athletes reach their full potential both on and off the field in a range of sports including Futsal, Basketball, Athletics, Volleyball, Netball and Rugby League.